intel/iotg-dpdk-ref-app/README.md

 compile:
 make static

-Route Packet to queue 3 in listener
+Route Packet to queue 3
 ----------------------------------
 If you're using PTP to sync clock between talker and listener mentioned in above section, please route the listener packet RX (receiving/ingress) to queue 3 as below: